Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 A significant 73.9% of respondents believe "Japan contributes to global economic development."
 This score was particularly high in ASEAN (85.5%), a region Japan has cooperated with and supported for many years.

-Furthermore, scores in the European region were also high at 74.1%, partly due to positive evaluations from countries like Italy, Russia, and Turkey, where many respondents stated they "like Japan."
+Furthermore, scores in the European region were also high at 74.1%, likely influenced by the high ratings from Italy, Russia, and Turkey, where many respondents stated they "like Japan."
 This suggests that expectations and recognition of Japan's influence in the economic sphere remain high.

 So, what about cultural influence, including the booming food scene?

 67.1% of respondents believe "Japanese culture is loved by people around the world," with particularly high scores among the generations shaping the future—those in their 20s and 30s (20s: 69.4%, 30s: 72.2%).
-Interest in Japanese culture is growing, suggesting it will increasingly captivate the world and enhance its cultural influence.
+Interest in Japanese culture is growing, suggesting it will increasingly take the world by storm and enhance its cultural influence.

 What about Japan's future potential?

-Following the discussion on global influence, let's briefly examine assessments of Japan's future prospects.
+Following the discussion on global influence, let's briefly examine assessments of Japan's future potential.

 First, regarding economic growth potential, 79.2% of respondents feel "Japan will continue to grow economically," indicating high expectations remain.

-Let's also examine Japan's content capabilities, which have gained significant global popularity in recent years.
+Let's also examine Japan's content strength, which has gained significant global popularity in recent years.

-74.2% of respondents believe "Japanese content can be enjoyed by people around the world."
+74.2% of respondents believe "Japanese content can be enjoyed by people worldwide."
 Scores are high not only in ASEAN but also in North America at 72.4%.

-By country, Thailand stands out with a particularly high score of 91.3%, meaning nearly 90% of people there feel this way.
+By country, Thailand stands out with a particularly high score of 91.3%, meaning nearly 90% of respondents there feel this way.

-Expectations are high not only for products but also for content, and overall, it feels like there is still considerable hope for Japan's growth potential.
+Expectations are rising not only for products but also for content, and overall, it feels like there is still considerable hope for Japan's growth potential.

-Through this survey, while Japan still seems lacking from a diversity perspective, its global influence and future growth potential are highly regarded, revealing the high expectations the world holds for it.
+While this survey suggests Japan still has room for improvement from a diversity perspective, its global influence and future growth potential are highly regarded, revealing the significant expectations placed on Japan worldwide.

 However, a disappointing trend emerged: overall evaluations were not particularly high in East Asia, the region closest to Japan and most familiar with it.

-China (Group A = Beijing, Shanghai, Guangzhou; Group B = Shenzhen, Tianjin, Chongqing, Suzhou, Wuhan, Chengdu, Hangzhou, Dalian, Xi'an, Qingdao), Hong Kong, Taiwan, South Korea, India, Singapore, Thailand, Indonesia, Malaysia, Vietnam, Philippines, Australia, USA (Northeast, Midwest, South, West), Canada, UK, France, Germany, Italy, Russia, Turkey
+・Target Areas: 20 countries/regions (Mainland China, Hong Kong, Taiwan, South Korea, India, Singapore, Thailand, Indonesia, Malaysia, Vietnam, Philippines, Australia, USA, Canada, UK, France, Germany, Italy, Russia, Turkey)

 ・Survey Period: December 2018